-Welcome to the most sacred corner of the Universe, Sri Vrindavana Dhama.
-According to the development sound, this site is also known as Bhauma Vrindavan, the place on Earth where Sri Krishna ran his deepest and most intimate pastimes, whose incomparable sweetness (lila-madhurya) has the potential and intention to attract ourselves to a life of divine service.
+Welcome to the most sacred corner of the Universe, Sri Vrindavan Dham.
+This one of a kind place is also known as Bhauma Vrindavan, the place on Earth where Sri Krishna carried out his deepest and most intimate pastimes, whose incomparable sweetness (lila-madhurya) has the potential and intention to attract visitors to a life of divine service.

-Although our material senses may still perceive the relativity of this plane in time and space, we are told that every aspect of Dhama is constituted of cit-sakti, or transcendental substance conscious, all of which can be present in the room manifesting before us in a seemingly crude form and ordinary (aprakrita), with the sole purpose of helping us to conceive from our current situation, the reality that really is far above the deck like it: a pure and divine existence, based on spontaneous love free from selfishness and calculation (jnana-sunya bakti).
+Although our material senses may be limited to perceiving the relativity of Vrindavan, the ancient Vedas reveal that every aspect of the Dham (holy place) consists of cit-sakti, or conscious transcendental substance, which can manifest before us in a seemingly crude or ordinary form (aprakrita), with the sole purpose of helping us understand the reality beyond our typical perception: a pure and divine existence, based on spontaneous love free from selfishness and excessive calculation (jnana-sunya bhakti).

-To get there you’re probably in an external sense one has to travel for hours or even days, but in truth we are told that a soul that makes it to a site like this, only then makes millions and millions of lives, through a very long journey in which being has remained more digging in different directions, to finally get to the very home of Sri Hari, one corner of the universe where the ultimate expression of the Absolute chose down next to his dwelling, associated and various powers to bless every soul that sincerely desires to continue the steps vrajavasis and unique humor of devotional service.
+At an external level, arriving to Vrindavan can implicate days of international travel, but in reality, a soul that makes it to a place like this, only does so after millions and millions of lives, a considerable journey in which the being has searched in numerous directions before arriving home.
+Vrindavan is an exceptional corner of the universe that the ultimate expression of the Absolute chose as His dwelling, blessing every soul that sincerely desires to follow the footsteps vrajavasis (dham residents) and embrace the unique spirit of devotional service.

-First, one must understand in advance that the sole purpose of visiting a holy place is that the influence of such a place closer to us in some way or another to holiness, purity and truth.
+First, one must understand in advance that the sole purpose of visiting a holy place is that the influence of such a place will bring us closer to purity and truth.

-Externally it is suggested to avoid all acts against the peaceful atmosphere of the Dhama and our own practice (pratikulyasya varjanam) consume all kinds of harmful substances for our bhajana, incurring degrading tendencies that disturb our mind and senses apply violence in any form in connection with any of our residents Dhama, nurture selfish desires of enjoyment without considering the consequences that this may generate in the environment, etc..
-Such trends can be easily counteracted by various angas of bhakti, all of which point to a favorable crop (anukula) of our devotion (Krsna-anusilanam).
-Most notably we are encouraged to partner with those sadhus who with decorate and beautify your presence even further the already charming Dhama, and in his presence to hear hari-katha, chanting hari-nama and try to serve the feet of such Mahatmas.
+Externally, it is suggested to avoid anything that could alter the peaceful atmosphere of the Dham and of our own spiritual practice (pratikulyasya varjanam).
+For example, we should avoid the consumption of any harmful substances that may disturb our minds and senses and could lead to violence in any form in connection with the dham residents.
+Additionally, we should avoid nurturing desires for enjoyment without considering the consequences that they may generate on the environment.
+Such trends can be easily counteracted by various aspects of bhakti, all of which point to the favorable cultivation (anukula) of devotion (Krsna-anusilanam).
+Most notably we are encouraged to spend time with those sadhus who further beautify the already charming nature of the Dham, listen to their lectures, chanting the holy names and try to serve these elevated souls to the best of our ability.

-If we are sincere in our attempt to make things right in a place so powerfully influential as Vraja, the fruits reap there are unimaginable and incomparably superior to any other result we obtain through any other action.
+If we are sincere in our attempt to serve in a place as powerful as Vraja, the fruits we reap there will be unimaginable and incomparably superior to any other result we obtain through other activities.

-Thus, under the guidance of guru, sastra and sadhu then approach the Dhama with proper vision of service (sevya-darsana), seeing everything in terms of service, and trying to pray intensely for the mercy of the Lord before our inner eyes reveal the true form of Dhama, which gradually emerge by the awakening of bhakti within us.
+Under the guidance of Guru, sastra and sadhu, make your best effort to approach the Dham with the proper visión (sevya-darsana), viewing everything in terms of service.
+Attempt to pray for the mercy of the Lord before our inner eyes reveal the true form of the Dham, which will gradually emerge as we awaken the bhakti within us.